cometbft/cometbft/spec/mempool/gossip/dog.md

   to its peers.
 When a node `A` receives from node `B` a transaction that is already present in its cache, this means that there is a cycle in the network topology.
-In this case, `A` will message `B` indicating to not send any more transactions, and `B` will close one of the "routes" that sends transactions to `A`, thus cutting the cycle.
+In this case, `A` will message `B` indicating to not send any more transactions, and `B` will close one of the "routes" that are used to forward transactions to `A`, thus cutting the cycle.
 Eventually, transactions will have only one path to reach all nodes in the network, with the resulting routes forming a superposition of spanning trees--the optimal P2P connection structure for disseminating data across the network.

 * **Redundancy Control mechanism.** For keeping nodes resilient to Byzantine attacks, the protocol maintains a minimum level of redundant transactions.
-Nodes periodically measure the redundancy level of received transactions and decide if they need to request peers for more or less transactions.
+Nodes periodically measure the redundancy level of received transactions and decide if they should request peers for more or less transactions.
 If a node is not receiving enough duplicate transactions, it will request its peers to re-activate a previously disabled route.
 This ensures a steady yet controlled flow of data.